Core statistical forecasting algorithms

 How Prophecy™ Uses Its Core Statistical Forecasting Engine

 Prophecy™ make the demand forecaster fully responsible for their forecasts and statistics is just one tool they can use to help them develop more defensible demand forecasts.
 Therefore the 'engine' appears in several places in Prophecy, but the human forecaster is always fully responsible for choosing whether to apply the forecasts that are generated.

 'Batch mode' statistical forecasting

-Batch forecasting is the closest to how other sales forecasting solutions deliver statistical forecasting - i.e. select a batch of product / customer combinations and generate statistical forecasts for them all, via a guided 'Wizard':
+Batch forecasting is the closest to how other demand forecasting solutions deliver statistical forecasting - i.e. select a batch of product / customer combinations and generate statistical forecasts for them all, via a guided 'Wizard':

 The Batch Statistics Wizard uses 8 steps, allowing you to automatically exclude outliers, discard forecasts where the test interval MAPE is outside a set limit, reject negative forecasts etc..

 The 'Tournament Mode' option forecasts the most recent <n> periods, using all the remaining history and chooses the method that has the lowest MAPE over the test interval.

 This option lets the forecaster see a statistical forecast for the item at the current cursor position in their Prophecy forecast update and report screen, in a separate window.
 The window is refreshed in real time for the item at the cursor position as the forecaster navigates from cell to cell in their main Prophecy forecasting report screen.

 Forecasters can compare their current forecast with the statistical forecast and decide to replace some or all of the current forecasts with the statistical forecasts.

 - Moving Annual Average